Charmenability of arithmetic groups of product type: -structures, singularity and criteria for charmenability

 \subsection{Singularity criterion}

-Our next goal is giving a criterion for singularity of $(G,N)$-algebras for some $G$ and $N$.
+Our next goal is to give a criterion for singularity of $(G,N)$-algebras for some $G$ and $N$.
 It is inspired by \cite[Section 2, Theorem 2.5]{BF14}.

-\begin{prop}[Singularity criterion] Let $G$ be an lcsc group and $P\le G$ a closed subgroup.
-Assume that $P$ is stably self normalizing and that it has the relative Mautner property in $G$ as defined in Definition~\ref{def:RMP}.
-Denote by $N := L^\infty(G/P,\nu)$, where $\nu$ is a $G$-quasi-invariant Radon measure. \begin{enumerate} \item Let $A$ be a separable $G$-C*-algebra and $\phi$ an extremal $P$-invariant state on $A$.
-For every $g \in G$, either $g\phi = \phi$ or $g\phi \perp \phi$. \item Let $(M,E)$ be an extremal separable $(G,N)$-von Neumann algebra which is not $G$-invariant.
-If $g \in G$ has a null set of fixed points in $G/Q$ for any intermediate proper closed subgroup $P < Q < G$, then $E$ and $E_g$ are singular.
+\begin{lem} Let $G$ be an lcsc group and $P\le G$ a closed subgroup which is stably self normalizing and has the relative Mautner property in $G$ as defined in Definition~\ref{def:RMP}.
+Let $A$ be a separable $G$-C*-algebra and $\phi$ an extremal $P$-invariant state on $A$.